IC Bus: Forward Advantage Prototype

 The IC FE Forward Advantage was a school bus prototype built by IC in 2008 as a testbed of a "flat-floor" design in the stepwell due to the compact design of the Caterpillar C7 engine.
 It also included some front-end styling modifications influenced by the severe-service line of International trucks.
 As Caterpillar has withdrawn from producing diesel engines for the school bus market, the Forward Advantage will not see production in its current form since its design was tailored to the Caterpillar engine.

 Hybrid diesel-electric buses

 IC offers hybrid diesel-electric powertrains in the CE conventional school bus as an option.
 The buses provide a claimed approximately 40% to 65% better fuel economy but cost about two and a half times more than a standard diesel bus ($210,000 versus $80,000).

 Enova Systems entered into a long-term supply agreement with IC Bus that guarantees that Enova's proprietary Post Transmission Parallel Hybrid Electric drive system will be used in IC Bus' hybrid electric school buses.
 The hybrid school bus project features Enova's charge depleting (or "plug-in") or charge-sustaining systems.
 The drivetrain is powered by Valence Technology lithium ion phosphate battery modules.
 The braking system utilizes regenerative braking both as a means to reduce wear on the service brakes and to supply the batteries with extra power.
+As Enova went Bankrupt in 2014, IC Bus has discontinued the Hybrid option, once again leaving the CE with the Diesel Powertrain option.